Student Conduct Board

 - Be in good academic and social standing with the university;

 - Have no history of Type II or Type III academic integrity violations; and,

 - Have no history of Warning Probation or Disciplinary Probation under the general student code of conduct.

-If this opportunity is of interest to you, follow the link below to the application form and complete it in its entirety.
 Responses to the questions should be typed in a separate document and submitted with the application form.
 Applications will be reviewed by the Office of Student Conduct & Campus Values and the Office of the Provost following procedures outlined in their respective codes of conduct.
 Invitations to interview will be extended by each office.
 References may be contacted at a time later in the process.

 Completed application packets should be submitted to the Office of Student Conduct & Campus Values, located in the Doane Administration Building, Office of Student Development.
 Any questions about the selection process can be directed to Greg Phlegar.